fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 })
 ```

 Now we are using the port defined in the [environment variable](https://en.wikipedia.org/wiki/Environment_variable) _PORT_ or port 3001 if the environment variable _PORT_ is undefined.
-Fly.io and Render configure the application port based on that environment variable.
+It is possible to configure the application port based on the environment variable both in Fly.io and in Render.

 #### Fly.io

-<i>Note that you may need to give your credit card number to Fly.io even if you are using only the free tier!</i> There has been actually conflicting reports about this, it is known for a fact that some of the students in this course are using Fly.io without entering their credit card info.
-At the moment [Render](https://render.com/) can be used without a credit card.
+<i>Note that you may need to give your credit card number to Fly.io!</i>

-By default, everyone gets two free virtual machines that can be used for running two apps at the same time.

 If you decide to use [Fly.io](https://fly.io/) begin by installing their flyctl executable following [this guide](https://fly.io/docs/hands-on/install-flyctl/).
 After that, you should [create a Fly.io account](https://fly.io/docs/hands-on/sign-up/).